Mohamed123-tech/Ex.No.1---Data-Preprocessing/README.md

 ##ALGORITHM:
-Importing the libraries
+1.Importing the libraries

-Importing the dataset
+2.Importing the dataset

-Taking care of missing data
+3.Taking care of missing data

-Encoding categorical data
+4.Encoding categorical data

-Normalizing the data
+5.Normalizing the data

-Splitting the data into test and train
+6.Splitting the data into test and train

-##PROGRAM:
+PROGRAM:

 import pandas as pd